ktranada/myCut_blueprint/docs/schema.md

 column name   | data type | details
 --------------|-----------|-----------------------
-id            | integer   | not null, primary key imageable     | references| polymorphic: true, index: true
+id            | integer   | not null, primary key file_name     | string    | not null
+imageable     | references| polymorphic: true, index: true

+Can belong to a review, can belong to a barber.

 ## Reviews